Enrico Zanoni

-Enrico Zanoni (born 23 August 1999) is an Italian football player.
-He plays for Serie D club Sarrabus Ogliastra.
+Enrico Zanoni (born 23 August 1999) is an Italian football player who plays for Serie D club Portici.

 Club career

 He is a product of Atalanta youth teams.
 For the 2018–19, he was loaned to Serie D club Modena, helping them achieve promotion to Serie C.

 On 5 July 2019, he joined Serie C club Gubbio on loan.
 He made his professional Serie C debut for Gubbio on 6 October 2019 in a game against Reggiana.
 He started the game and scored his first professional goal in the 38th minute.

 On 3 September 2020 he moved on loan to Ravenna.

 On 13 July 2021 he was loaned to Turris.